 One of the best parts of Christmas is all the Christmas traditions for Children that come to the surface when December rolls around.
 Even if you’re not a huge fan of the Christmas carols or the shopping, there are always at least a few magical moments.
 For children, this is one of the greatest times of the year.
 Not only are they going to have Santa come around, but there are fun traditions that happen every Christmas for kids to look forward to.

-Christmas traditions vary from household to household, but most are family friendly and there are some basic ones that are fun for kids of all ages.
+Christmas traditions for children vary from household to household, but most are family-friendly and there are some basic ones that are fun for kids of all ages.

 1. Watch the Santa Claus Parade